 Months 2 and 3 of Gastric Sleeve Recovery

-- Many people also experience mood swings during this period of time which is completely normal.
-This is when you will really need to utilize your support systems and why they are so important.
+• Many people also experience mood swings during this period which is completely normal.
+This is when you will need to utilize your support systems and why they are so important.

 Your surgeon may approve an increase in your activity level that includes swimming and low-impact aerobic exercise.
 Check to see if there is an indoor pool in your vicinity that offers water aerobics as it is an excellent option for cardio and easy on the body.

-Most patients are delighted that they have had gastric sleeve surgery by this point and have lost a considerable amount of weight.
+By this point, most patients are delighted that they underwent gastric sleeve surgery and have shed a significant amount of weight.
 It is time to buy a few new outfits and show off all that hard work!

 Your diet is a bit more diverse with the addition of solid foods and you have more energy.